-For the reasons noted, and consistent with our treatment of 232 duties in CWP Turkey 17-18, 29 we have determined that section 232 duties should be treated as "United States import duties" for purposes of section 772(c)(2)(A) of the Act - and thereby as "U.S. Customs duties," which are deducted from U.S. price.
+For the reasons noted, and consistent with our treatment of 232 duties in CWP Turkey 17-18,36 we have determined that section 232 duties should be treated as "United States import duties" for purposes of section 772(c)(2)(A) of the Act - and thereby as "U.S. Customs duties," which are deducted from U.S. price.
+We have therefore preliminarily deducted section 232 duties from U.S. price.

-G. Export Price/Constructed Export Price
+H. Export Price/Constructed Export Price